Strengthen your application to graduate or professional school!

 MIIM-7750 Medical Parasitology (3 credits).
 The first part of this class will briefly introduce basic concepts and terminology to discuss parasites, vectors, and the (human) host and their relationship to each other.
 We will then explore a number of important diseases and the diverse set of helminths and protozoa causing them.
 We will highlight critical aspects of the biology of parasitism and parasitic disease as we go along.
 The lectures aim to span the entire field ranging from the molecular biology of the parasite to the implementation of control programs in the field.
 Course Director: Dr. Cindy Morris.

 MIIM-7250 Vaccine Biology (3 credits).
 The worldwide eradication of smallpox is the best example of the success of vaccines as the most effective weapon to combat infectious diseases.
 This course will discuss vaccines from their historical development to the state-of-the-art strategies being currently employed to create new vaccines or improve the ones current existing.
 We will focus on antigen discovery, immunological responses required for successful vaccination, and novel adjuvants and immunopotentiation strategies.
 Specific topics will include methods to link innate and adaptive responses, virulence factors and their role in immunity, strategies used by pathogens to escape the host response, and new delivery systems and biotechnology approaches for the development of vaccines.
-Course Directors: Drs.
-Lucy Freytag and Lisa Morici.
+Course Directors: Dr. Lisa Morici.

 MIIM-7620-01 Advanced Immunology (3 credits).
 The class will be broken into 13 blocks consisting of two meetings per week.
 The first block will be a lecture-based review session on key immune concepts.
 The rest of the course will be entirely discussion based.
 Prior to class, the instructor will email papers for the following week’s class.
 Students are expected to have read and be prepared to discuss any papers that have been sent.
 The first class of each week will consist of a historically important paper for that week’s topic.
 The second class will be a discussion of a more recent high impact paper from the field and how that works fits into the overall history and our understanding of immunity.
 Students should be prepared to be called on in class to discuss specific figures, results, discussion, etc. from each paper.
-Course Director: James McLachlan.
+Course Director: Dr. James McLachlan.

 MIIM-9970 Master's Thesis (2 credits).
-Course Director: Dr. Louise Lawson
+Course Director: Dr. Louise Lawson.

 MIIM-7065 Scientific Writing (2 credits).
 This course is for students in the Master of Science Program in Microbiology and Immunology who have chosen the thesis track for completion of their degree.
 This course will guide students through the scientific writing process, with a focus in the field of biomedical science.
 In doing so, students will be expected to critically analyze scientific literature in the fields of microbiology and immunology.
 Weekly sessions will focus on the scientific writing process, critical analysis of published literature, slide presentation preparation, and providing constructive feedback as a reviewer.
 Throughout the semester, students will be required to complete their thesis with guidance from departmental faculty.
 Course director: Dr. Louise Lawson.

 GBCH-7520 Metabolic Biochemistry of Human Disease (5 credits).
 The objectives and content of the Metabolic Biochemistry of Human Disease course are designed to provide students with a comprehensive understanding of the metabolic pathways involving the four major metabolic compounds: carbohydrates, lipids, amino acids and nucleotides; and the manner by which metabolism is normally integrated and regulated.
 This course stresses both the normal metabolic function, and why disease states occur if normal metabolic processes are disrupted.
-Course Director: David Franklin.
+Course Director: Dr. David Franklin.

-CELL 6110 and CELL 6111 Histology and Histology Lab (4 credits).
+CELL-6110 and CELL-6111 Histology and Histology Lab (4 credits).
 (Uptown campus).
 Course Director: Sarah Garner.

-Dr. Kerstin Höner zu Bentrup
+Dr. Kerstin Höner zu Bentrup (she/her/hers)

 Director of Master's Program in Microbiology and Immunology